-There aren’t many phrases that can strike fear into parents like “Your child’s hair is infested with lice”.
-While anyone that has hair is susceptible to head lice, children in elementary school, along with their parents and caretakers, have the highest risk.
+There aren’t many phrases that can strike fear into parents, like “Your child’s hair is infested with lice.”
+While anyone with hair is susceptible to head lice, children in elementary school, along with their parents and caretakers, have the highest risk.
 Head lice are similar to fleas on an animal.
 They are wingless, parasitic insects that reside on the scalp and hair.
 These insects are about the same size as a poppy seed and can vary in color ranging from brown to white.

-In order to survive, head lice have to consume human blood.
-Lice are able to live as long as a full month and lay up to five eggs, known as nits, a day.
+To survive, head lice have to consume human blood.
+Lice can live as long as a full month and lay up to five eggs, known as nits, a day.

 How does hair dye affect head lice?

 While there are many types of hair dye on the shelves, the one that’s said to kill head lice is permanent hair dye.
 Permanent hair dye contains a substance known as ammonia.
 Ammonia is an alkaline substance, which is a chemical that can create an inflaming gas.
 People believe that this is why hair dye has the potential to kill lice.
 Other hair dye products include hydrogen peroxide.

 However, while it’s speculated that hair dye can eliminate lice, the same cannot be said for the nits.
 Nits are protected by a hard shell that is impervious to the chemicals.
 This is why hair dye isn’t effective when it comes to destroying the nits before they hatch.